Federation of Stoke-on-Trent: First federation proposal 1900–1903

-Hanley council made a formal proposal in 1902 to the Local Government Board for the expansion of the County Borough of Hanley to include not only Stoke, Burslem, Longton, Fenton and Tunstall but also Smallthorne Urban District, Wolstanton Rural District, and the parishes of Milton, Goldenhill, Chell, Trentham, Stoke Rural, Caverswall and Stone.
+Hanley council made a formal proposal in 1902 to the Local Government Board for the expansion of the County Borough of Hanley to include Burslem, Fenton, Longton, Stoke and Tunstall and also two other districts; Smallthorne Urban District, Wolstanton Rural District, and seven parishes; Caverswall, Chell, Goldenhill, Milton, Stoke Rural, Stone and Trentham.

 Only Longton council supported the idea as concurrently, Sir Hugh Owen, a former secretary to the Local Government Board, presented the six towns committee with a scheme of financial adjustment.
 Under this proposal, the net assets of each town would be calculated by deducting outstanding debts and liabilities from the values of its various properties.
 The proportion each town needed to contribute to the overall value of the county borough was then to be calculated.
 If the value of the net assets to be contributed by a town was less than the proportion calculated as due from that town towards the overall sum, then that town would need to set a higher general rate to be paid by the ratepayers of that town.
 Conversely, towns contributing a value of net assets greater than their proportion of the overall sum would be able to set a lower general rate.

-While five of the towns awaited a report from Alderman Frederick Geen of Stoke on the implications of the Owen proposal, Fenton immediately decided that it would impose undue financial hardship on the ratepayers of the district as the net assets of the district would show a deficiency and therefore a higher rate would have to be set.
-Fenton district council could not accept such a move and withdrew from all discussions on federation forthwith.
-Geen's July 1903 report increased opposition to the idea of federation while a poll of ratepayers in Burslem came out strongly against federation.
+While five of the towns awaited a report from Alderman Frederick Geen of Stoke on the implications of the Owen proposal, Fenton council decided that it would impose undue financial hardship on the ratepayers of the district as the net assets of the district would show a deficiency and therefore a higher rate would have to be set.
+Fenton district council could not accept such a move and withdrew from the discussions on federation forthwith.
+Geen's July 1903 report increased opposition to the idea of federation, while a poll of ratepayers in Burslem came out strongly against federation.
 Burslem council then withdrew from the scheme to be followed shortly afterwards by Stoke.
 Faced by such strong opposition, Hanley council felt compelled to withdraw its submission to the Local Government Board bringing the first attempt at federation in the twentieth century to an unsuccessful conclusion.